* COFCO taps Morgan Stanley to work on sale plan - sources

 * Possible sale comes only months after COFCO took full ownership

-HONG KONG, Aug 23 (Reuters) - After paying hundreds of millions of dollars for Dutch-based grains trader Nidera in a three-year takeover completed just months ago, Chinese state-owned food group COFCO is considering selling the troubled business, according to people familiar with its plans.
+HONG KONG, Aug 23 (Reuters) - Chinese state-owned food group COFCO, which fully acquired Dutch-based grains trader Nidera in February after a three-year takeover, is considering a sale of Nidera's Latin American seeds business, according to people familiar with its plans.

-Aiming to become a stronger global player, COFCO had hoped to combine Nidera with Noble Agri, a unit of Singapore-listed trading house Noble Group, which it also began buying in 2014 and fully took over in December 2015, into a new entity COFCO International.
+With ambitions to become a stronger global player, COFCO in April combined Nidera with Noble Agri, a former unit of Singapore-listed trading house Noble Group, which it also began buying in 2014 and fully took over in December 2015, into a new entity COFCO International.

-Unforeseen losses racked up by Nidera, and accounting irregularities unearthed last year in its Latin American operations have helped persuade COFCO's management to look at ways to divest parts of the business, the sources said.
+Unforeseen losses racked up by Nidera, and accounting troubles unearthed last year in its Latin American operations have helped persuade COFCO's management to look at ways to divest parts of the business, the sources said.

-"Nidera's continued losses have been worse than COFCO's expectation," said one of the sources.
+"Nidera's continued losses have been worse than COFCO's expectations," said one of the sources.
 "And the accounting issue in Nidera's Brazil business helped accelerate the sale."

 But the expense and trouble incurred integrating Nidera and Noble Agri sapped COFCO's ability and appetite for any subsequent deals.

-COFCO's then chairman Ning Gaoning spoke of ambitions of listing the combined entity - but he left last year to head another state-owned company, Sinochem.
+COFCO's former chairman Ning Gaoning spoke of ambitions of listing the combined entity - but he left last year to head another state-owned company, Sinochem.